 The medical expense deduction is permitted only for families in which the head, spouse, or cohead is at least 62 or is a person with disabilities.
-If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted [VG, p.
-28].
+If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted.